makarandsk/Automobile_Dataset_Using_Webscrapping/README.md

 * This project is based on Web-Scraping
 * Dataframe created in this project are Top 10 selling cars, SUVs in India in FY2022.
 * After a COVID-19 impacted FY2021, when overall car sales fell to a five-year low of 27,11,457 units, the Indian auto industry bounced back in FY2022 and crossed the 3-million mark with sales of 30,69,499 units.
+* So will take a look at this Top 10 selling cars through their units sold, prices, and etc.
 ### OBJECTIVE OF PROJECT:
 * To use and understand Web Scraping module BeautifulSoup.
 * To create a Dataframe out of all scrapped data.